rob-blackbourn/jetblack-js-date/manual/guide/design-choices.md

 accepts that convention.
 Because this can feel a little odd, references to months usually specify `monthIndex` as a reminder.

-### Day Of Week
+### Day of Week

-The Date objects treats `0` as Sunday, and this library accepts that convention.
+The Date object treats `0` as Sunday, and this library accepts that convention.
 This means functions like `startOfWeek` will return Sunday rather than Monday.

 ### Prefer Functions to Classes